duyenlan151/ecommerce-hekto/README.md

 - 🚫 Stripe + Paypal — For payment
 - ⚙️ EditorConfig - Consistent coding styles across editors and IDEs
 - 🗂 Chart.js
+- 🚓 Nodemailer — For sendmail
+- 💖 Update -------
+- 🐶 SWR - for data fetching - cached and optimize
+- ✨ Next-translate - for i18n
 - ‽ Either Error Handler - For error handling.
 (Either is designed to hold either a left or a right value but never both).

 <!-- ABOUT THE PROJECT -->